COP-4655-GROUP-8/Taste-Recipe-app/README.md

 which uses the app to look at different recipes and get some inspiration, as well as post their own for others to see.

 author: Pointer to User: This property represents the user when they upload a photo or description of a recipe they want to share.
-This property can also be linked to all comments and captions they post as well.

 photo: File: This property represents the visual representation of the recipe the user wants to share with others.

 caption: String: This property is part of an optional description the user can add if they want with the photo of the recipe, they post for others to see.

-commentsCount: Number: This property will show the total number of comments that were made on a recipe that was posted in the app.

-likeCount: Number: This property will show the like count of each post/recipe, representing how many users like the recipe posted.

 created: DateTime: This property shows the date of when the recipe was posted by the user.